PermitBFT: Exploring the Byzantine Fast-Path

-In reality, however, due to the participation of byzantine nodes and possibly unbounded network delays experienced in the asynchronous networking model, a few more scenarios have to be considered.
-For example, a byzantine creator may not create a \block{} at all, not distribute the created \block{} to all honest nodes, or even create several blocks at the specified \position{} in the block graph using the same \Proof{}.
+\paragraph*{Resolving Disagreement}{ In reality, however, due to the participation of byzantine nodes and possibly unbounded network delays experienced in an asynchronous network, a few more scenarios have to be considered.
+For example, a byzantine creator may not create a \block at all, not distribute the created \block to all correct nodes, or even create several blocks at the specified \position in the block graph using the same \Proof.

-In any case, given the commit rule above that solely relies on the existence of a child \block{}, honest nodes cannot carelessly issue permits for different positions in each round.
-Honest nodes do, however, maintain a preferred position, their respective \current{} position, which will be updated in case of disagreement.
-The solution presented by \name{} is to allow blocks to be created with multiple parent blocks in such a case. \begin{definition} A \position{} is a set of blocks in the block graph. \end{definition} Note that this definition is required to allow blocks with multiple parent blocks, while remaining coherent with the use of the word position in the previous \Cref{def:permit,def:proof,def:block}.
-Furthermore, we introduce the following terminology to describe the relations between positions, blocks, permits and proposals in the block graph: \begin{definition} The \texttt{depth} of a \block{} / \position{} is the length of a shortest path from the \texttt{genesis} block to the \block{} / \position{}. \end{definition} \begin{definition} We say that a \position{} \emph{respects} all blocks that lie on any path from the \texttt{genesis} block to the \position{}.
-Furthermore, a \position{} \emph{respects} all uncommitted blocks that have depth at most \position{}\texttt{.depth - 2}.
+In any case, given the commit rule above that solely relies on the existence of a child \block, correct nodes cannot carelessly issue permits for different positions in each round.
+Correct nodes do, however, maintain a preferred position, their respective \current position, which will be updated in case of disagreement.
+The solution presented by \prot is to allow blocks to be created with multiple parent blocks in such a case. \begin{definition} A \position is a set of blocks in the block graph. \end{definition} Note that this definition is required to allow blocks with multiple parent blocks, while remaining coherent with the use of the word position in the previous \Cref{def:permit,def:proof,def:respects}.